railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Process for handling a production order*

-The `Scheduled date` fields,`Product Qty` and `Reference`, are automatically completed when the form is first opened.
+The `Scheduled date` , `Product Qty` and `Reference`, are automatically completed when the form is first opened.
 Enter the product that you want to produce, and the quantity required.
 The :guilabel:`Product UOM` by default is completed automatically by Open ERP when the product is first selected.